-Auditions and portfolio reviews will be held on the last day of classes of the fall and spring semesters.
+Auditions and portfolio reviews will be held in the fall and spring semesters.
 Students should meet with their advisors to review the expectations and evaluation criteria for their individual discipline prior to the audition or portfolio submission.
 Students are also strongly encouraged to take FINE 2104 - Portfolio and Career Marketing, prior to audition.